videojs/docs/README.md

 * The **Gruntfile.js** can be executed by simply using **grunt** at the command line.

 ## Contributing

-This repo contains a grunt process that clones the video.js repo and generates the documentation:

-* Guides are copied and converted from markdown to html
-* Examples are copied
-* API docs are generated from the video.js source code comments

 **No content is edited here.** If you want to add or make corrections to the content, do that in [https://github.com/videojs/video.js] and then enter an issue here to regenerate the docs.
 If you want to enhance or fix the doc generation process, fork this repo and send a pull request.